AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/crm/sap-hybris-subscription-billing-customers-and-contacts.md

 ---
 title: Create a source connection and dataflow for SAP Hybris using the Flow Service API
-description: Learn how to connect Adobe Experience Platform to SAP Hybris using the Flow Service API.
+description: Learn how to create a source connection and dataflow to bring SAP Hybris data to Experience Platform using the Flow Service API.
 badge: Beta
 ---
 # Create a source connection and dataflow for [!DNL SAP Hybris] using the Flow Service API